nonmodernist/magic-lantern/docs/TECHNICAL.md

 - Medium corpus (20 films): 40-100 minutes
 - Full corpus (100+ films): 3-8 hours

+The time it takes Magic Lantern to run will depend on how many films you are asking it to search for, how many search strategies it runs, and how many full text results it gets.

 ## Error Handling

 ### Network Errors